mobxjs/mobx/docs/refguide/autorun.md

 In contrast, `computed(function)` creates functions that only re-evaluate if it has observers on its own, otherwise its value is considered to be irrelevant.
 As a rule of thumb: use `autorun` if you have a function that should run automatically but that doesn't result in a new value.
 Use `computed` for everything else.
+Autoruns are about initiating _effects_, not about producing new values.

 ```javascript
 var numbers = observable([1,2,3]);